 No, but it’s based on the Visible Human Project.
 The original color images of the Visible Human Male were reduced in size and geometrically aligned with the CT images by 3D registration, resulting in an isotropic, multi-spectral image volume.
 In a subsequent 3D segmentation, the anatomical components were identified and marked with object labels.

-What is the resolution of the data?
+2 What is the resolution of the model?

-How accurate is the segmentation?
+3 How accurate is the segmentation?

-Can I have a look at the data first?
+7 Can I have a look at the data first?

 Sure, please download the sample file.
 This ZIP archive contains a set of 5 consecutive slices, each with color, CT, and label images.
 An object list is also included, which links the numbers in the label images to their anatomical meanings.

-How is the label volume organized?
+8 How is the label volume organized?

-Just like color and CT data, the label volume comes as a stack of numbered images.
-Color, CT and label images with the same number represent different properties of the same voxels.
+Just like color and CT data, the label volume comes as a sequence of numbered cross-sectional images.
+Color, CT and label images with the same image number represent different properties of the same voxels.

-How can I create a volume dataset from these images?
+10 How can I create a volume dataset from these images?

-Is this a polygonal surface model?
+11 Is this a polygonal surface model?

-Can I get the data as a Collada, X3D, STL, VRML, 3DS file?
+12 Can I get the model as a 3DS, 3MF, Collada, OBJ, STL, VRML, X3D file?